Coping with Relapse: 4 Quick Tips

 How to Practice Self-Forgiveness In Recovery

-While every situation is unique, some general ways that people and women, in particular, can begin to practice self-forgiveness in recovery from drug or alcohol use disorders include:
+While every situation is unique, below are four steps toward self-forgiveness that people and women, in particular, can begin to practice self-forgiveness in recovery from drug or alcohol use disorders:

 Take Care Of Yourself Physically